 At the plant manager’s insistence, a security officer drove me to the hotel and help me pack for the morning flight from Logan.

 Reflecting back, I appreciate what Lucent Technologies did that afternoon.
-I had most of a day’s travel to get back home, which gave me isolated time to wrestle with what had happened.
+I had most of a day’s travel to get back home, which gave me private time to wrestle with what had happened.
 One event stands out on the flight home.
 I was in the airliner’s lavatory.
 I was looking in the mirror, yet somehow I felt I was behind the mirror looking out at myself.

 I was met at the St Louis airport by three friends from my church.
 We waited briefly for my son’s plane to arrive and then headed home.
 I don’t remember a single exchange of any kind.